List of Shake It Up characters: Rocky Blue

-Raquel "Rocky" Blue, portrayed by Zendaya, is a book-smart girl whose heart belongs to dancing.
+Raquel Oprah "Rocky" Blue, portrayed by Zendaya, is a book-smart girl whose heart belongs to dancing.
 She is a vegetarian and supporter of animal rights, as mentioned in "Meatball it Up".
 She is always trying to get CeCe out of trouble, which often gets them both into trouble.
 She is Ty's younger sister.
 Their dad is never seen until one Season 2 episode but is mentioned briefly by Ty throughout Season 1, explaining his absence, as he's always on business trips.
 Though Rocky's real name is Raquel, CeCe gave her the nickname "Rocky" when they first met, which eventually caught on with all of Rocky's friends and family.

 Rocky does not take well to people disliking her, as seen in "Give it Up".
 Her father is a doctor for Doctors Without Borders.
 Her mom is a hair beautician in the episode "Heat It Up", and an ordained minister, via the internet in "I Do It Up".
 She and CeCe love Beyoncé.
 In "Merry Merry It Up" it was revealed by CeCe that her middle name is Oprah.
 Rocky is referred by others as freakishly tall for her age, while CeCe is freakishly short.
 Rocky is shown to love Taylor Lautner.
 She also seems to make a joke out of something at the wrong time, but sometimes she can make a joke that no one will usually catch on to.

 It is shown in "Made in Japan" that she is "deathly afraid of flying", a fear she developed after she and CeCe had to dance on the wing of a plane.
 Rocky is usually pulled into CeCe's crazy schemes, and is usually punished with CeCe in the end.
 Rocky tries to be CeCe's voice of reason, but CeCe usually doesn't listen as she only follows her own rules.
 Ty, Deuce, Gunther and Tinka usually refer to Rocky as CeCe's sidekick.